 - Eggs.
 Eggs set up the pumpkin pie filling.
 They give the filling its rich, luxurious texture.

 - Heavy cream.
 Heavy cream makes pumpkin pie silky smooth.
 It’s thick, creamy, and absolutely heavenly in this pumpkin pie recipe.
 I use 1 cup of heavy cream and 1/4 cup of milk.
 I found that 1 and 1/4 cups of heavy cream (or more) was simply too much.
 Too thick, too gloppy!
 You can also use the heavy cream to make homemade whipped cream for the topping.

 - Cornstarch.
 A starch thickener is one of the most important ingredients in a pie filling.
 I use a touch of cornstarch in my pumpkin pie because it helps set up the pie.
 Makes it a little sturdier and firm, while keeping everything smooth.

 My Secret Ingredient

 This sounds so incredibly weird, but I add freshly ground black pepper to my pumpkin pie filling.
 It’s bizarre, I know.
 But I’m being serious.
 I got this tip from the genius kitchen crew over at King Arthur Baking.
 And I am forever grateful.
 Because this little addition turns your pumpkin pie into the BEST pumpkin pie.
 No one will know it’s there except for you.
 And they will all be wondering what makes this spiced pie so good… it’s a pinch of pepper.

 How to Avoid Cracks in Pumpkin Pie

 Silky yet thick, this pumpkin pie cuts beautifully as long as it is baked for the right amount of time.
 The bake time is about 55-60 minutes.
 At this time, the center of the pumpkin pie will be slightly wobbly.
 It will set as it cools.
 Careful not to overcook; overcooking it will cause the filling to crack.

 So from my kitchen to yours, enjoy The Great Pumpkin Pie Recipe.
-And if you’re looking for more inspiration for your dessert table, here are all of our favorite Thanksgiving pies.Print
+And if you’re looking for more inspiration for your dessert table, here are all of our favorite Thanksgiving pies and a list of 30+ pumpkin dessert recipes.Print